 The Toshiba Library for Japanese Legal Research is located on the second floor of the Arthur W. Diamond Law Library.
-It houses more than 35,000 volumes, and is the largest Japanese law collection in U.S. universities.
-It holds approximately 18,000 monographic titles, and 541 serial titles including 292 current subscriptions.
+The expanding collection holds approximately 40,000 volumes, including 22,000 monographic and 580 serial titles, and is the largest Japanese law collection among U.S. universities.

-The library subscribes to four online legal databases of legislative materials, indexes to cases and periodical articles, full-text journal articles and full-text cases covering the period from the end of the 19th century to the present.
-It houses the private collections of two former Supreme Court Justices, Justice Jiro Tanaka and Justice Itsuo Sonobe, as well as the private collection of Professor Koichi Kikuta, an emeritus professor of Meiji University in Tokyo.
-The library is particularly strong in corporations law, securities and finance law, administrative law and criminal law.
+The library subscribes to four online legal databases of legislative materials, indexes to cases and periodical articles, full-text journal articles, and full-text cases covering the period from the end of the 19th century to the present.
+It houses the private collections of two former Supreme Court Justices, Justice Jiro Tanaka (田中二郎コレクション) and Justice Itsuo Sonobe (園部逸夫コレクション), as well as the private collection of Professor Koichi Kikuta (菊田幸一コレクション), an emeritus professor of Meiji University in Tokyo.

 Accessing the Collections

-The same services are available for the Toshiba Library collections as are available for the rest of the Law Library.
-Pegasus, the Law Library’s online catalog, can be used to search the collection.
-Among the titles in Pegasus, about 40 percent of the monographs and serials are located in the open stack areas, and the remaining 60 percent are in storage or in the closed stack area, available upon request.
+The same services are available for the Toshiba Library collections as are for the rest of the Law Library.
+Pegasus, the Law Library’s online catalog, can be used to search the collection in Japanese or in transliteration.
+Materials published prior to 1989 are housed offsite and available upon request, while those published after 1990 are shelved onsite in the open stacks.

-The Law Library's fee-based document delivery service is also available for the Japanese law collections, as is our interlibrary loan participation, 212-854-3744.
+The Law Library's fee-based document delivery service is also available for the Japanese law collections, as is the Library's interlibrary loan participation, 212-854-3744.

-The main, 3rd Floor Reference Desk of the Arthur W. Diamond Law Library answers questions regarding the Japanese law collections, and can be reached at 212-854-3743.
-If further assistance is needed, questions may be submitted to the curator by email to [email protected], by telephone at 212-854-4193, or in person at the curator’s office, Room 200-N-2.
+The main 3rd Floor Reference Desk of the Arthur W. Diamond Law Library answers questions regarding the Japanese law collections, and can be reached at 212-854-3743.
+If further assistance is needed, questions may be submitted to [email protected], or by telephone at 212-854-4193.